rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/3 - Predict/readme.md

 	**Precision** and **recall** are separate but related  measures of the model's accuracy.
 Suppose the model was presented with three polar-bear images and three walrus images, and that it correctly identified two of the polar-bear images as polar-bear images, but incorrectly identified two of the walrus images as polar-bear images.
 In this case, the precision would be 50% (two of the four images it classified as polar-bear images actually are polar-bear images), while its recall would be 67% (it correctly identified two of the three polar-bear images as polar-bear images).
 You can learn more about precision and recall from https://en.wikipedia.org/wiki/Precision_and_recall.

-1. Now let's test the model using the portal's Quick Test feature, which allows you to submit images to the model and see how it classifies them using the knowledge gained from the training images.
+1. Now let's test the model using the portal's Quick Test feature, which allows you to submit images to the model and see how it classifies them using the knowledge gained during training.

 	Click the **Quick Test** button at the top of the page.
 Then click **Browse local files**, browse to the "Testing/Polar bear" directory in the resources accompanying this lab, and select any one of the test images in that directory.